-The KONTROL Fire Door System includes the track, chain, door, and door closing assemblies.
-This instruction describes installation of the track, chain and door assembly and is intended for use as a guide for installation.
+The Kontrol Fire Door System includes the track, chain, door, and door closing assemblies.
+This instruction describes installation of the steel track, chain and door assembly and is intended for use as a guide for installation.
+This manual covers standard Kontrol Fire Doors that utilize steel track.